-Emergency Contact Information: Emergency Contact Information within the Housing Application.
+Emergency Contact Information: Emergency Contact information is submitted within the Housing Application.
 This information is kept confidential and only accessible by the hall staff in an emergency.
 Emergency contacts will be called if student is transported to the hospital or taken by police.

 Exterior Doors: All Residence Halls exterior doors are locked 24/7 and can be opened using the student's magnetized WSU ID card.
-If the card does not work or is lost, contact the Campus Card office to get a replacement.
-The replacement cost is \$20.
+If the card does not work or is lost, contact the Campus Card Office (Somsen 207) to get a replacement.
+The replacement cost is \$25.